-Payback is an Employment Right in Colorado
+Payback Is an Employment Right in Colorado

 Luckily, employment attorneys with experience in wage-and-hour law are here to break it all down.

-Minimum Wage Laws
+Federal vs. State Minimum Wage Laws

-Wage-related matters are primarily governed by one federal law, the Fair Labor Standards Act (FLSA), and two state laws, the Colorado Wage Act and the Colorado Overtime and Minimum Pay Standards Order (COMPS Order).
+Wage-related matters are primarily governed by one federal law, the Fair Labor Standards Act (FLSA), and two state laws:

-“The Colorado Wage Act addresses issues concerning any wages that are owed to an employee, whether it be straight time, salary or overtime,” says Cynthia Wellbrock, an employment law attorney at the Law Office of Cynthia E. Wellbrock and The Respectful Workplace.
-“The COMPS Order addresses issues of minimum wage in Colorado, overtime, rest breaks, meal breaks and record keeping.”
+“The Colorado Wage Act addresses issues concerning any wages that are owed to an employee, whether it be straight time, salary, or overtime,” says Cynthia Wellbrock, an employment law attorney at the Law Office of Cynthia E. Wellbrock and The Respectful Workplace.
+“The COMPS Order addresses issues of minimum wage in Colorado, overtime, rest breaks, meal breaks, and record keeping.”

-When looking for a job, the first question most of us ask is, “What does it pay?”
-While the federal minimum wage is $7.25 an hour, COMPS Order set the Colorado rate at $13.65.
 “Only Denver has a higher minimum wage than the Colorado state minimum wage,” says Rachel E. Ellis, an employment lawyer at Livelihood Law.
 The current Denver city and county minimum wage is $17.29 per hour.

 After finding out what the job pays, you’ll want to know about the working conditions and perks.
 “Nearly all employees are entitled to meal/rest breaks,” Ellis says.
-“Some highly compensated employees in professional, administrative and executive positions are not entitled to overtime pay.”
+“Some highly compensated employees in professional, administrative, and executive positions are not entitled to overtime pay.”

 Two threshold questions must be addressed before overtime exemptions are triggered, Wellbrock says: